- after receiving CAR T, many patients saw some, or all, symptoms of cancer disappear. There is a chance that cancer symptoms may come back

 - the entire treatment process generally only happens once

-You can let your healthcare team know if you'd like a CAR T consultation, even if you still need time to think through the details.
-Ask your healthcare team if there's someone who can answer your questions and walk you through what that process might look like.
-Starting the process sooner can be helpful since each step of CAR T takes time to organize and prepare for.
+You can let your doctor know if you’d like a CAR T consultation, even if you still need time to think through the details.
+Ask your doctor if there’s someone who can answer your questions and walk you through what that process might look like.
+Starting the process sooner can be helpful since each step of CAR T takes time to prepare for.

 While CAR T can help your immune system fight cancer, it can also cause your immune system to become overactive or affect the rest of your body in unwanted ways.
 Side effects can happen with CAR T. Side effects are well studied, and processes for managing them have evolved over time.
-Your CAR T treatment team is specifically trained to monitor and manage any side effects.
+Your healthcare team will monitor and manage any side effects.

 Cytokine release syndrome and neurotoxicity are two side effects that many patients have experienced and can become life-threatening.
 These are not all the possible side effects of CAR T. There are other CAR T side effects.
 Please see BMT InfoNet to learn more about side effects.

 Each person’s experience and potential side effects will be different.
-If you and your caregiver notice any symptoms, make sure to tell your CAR T treatment team so they can manage them.
+If you and your caregiver notice any symptoms, make sure to tell your healthcare team so they can manage them.

 Some examples of the symptoms you may feel are below.

-- say something, like naming the date and location you are in, pointing to and naming objects in the room, counting backwards from 100 by increments of 10
+- say something, like naming the date and location you are in or pointing to and naming objects in the room, to see how well oriented you are

 - follow a simple instruction, like holding up two fingers

-Your CAR T treatment team will also watch for any changes in how your body and organs are working.
+They may also watch for any changes in your body.
 For example, they will check:

 - your temperature to see if you have a fever or an elevated temperature (over 100.4°F or 38ºC)